 C3 Condensed Matter Major Option

 The 4th year condensed matter physics option covers all the topics introduced in the 3rd year course, but at an academically much more satisfying level.
 The course is primarily aimed at those interested in pursuing a research career, and is designed to take you to a level where you can comprehend research publications over a wide range of areas.
+This year (2016/17) the course will begin with the lectures on 'Magnetism'.

 Slides from introductory talk on C3 option can be found here.